Minnesota Utility Assistance – Help with Heating, Gas, Fuel

 • The applicant should have an active account on Minnesota Energy Resources.

 You must mail the completed application form with your income verification to 4u2@franklinenergy.com.
-After your application gets approval, an executive with the 4U2 program will call you and schedule an appointment.
+After your application gets approved, an executive with the 4U2 program will call you and schedule an appointment.

 In addition, government contractors will assess your home in preparation for weatherization and energy opportunities.
 Moreover, renters are eligible for the program as well.
 But they are expected to pay the cost of improvements.
 Call 866-872-0052.